 1. Remove the battery from the tractor.
 2. Clean the top of the battery with a paper towel.
-3. Remove the vent caps from the battery (Fig. 42).
-4. Slowly pour distilled water into each battery cell until the level is up to the upper line (Fig. 42) on the battery case.

-Note: Never fill the battery with distilled water while the battery is installed in the tractor.
+Note: Never fill the battery with distilled water while the battery installed in the tractor.
 Electrolyte could be spilled on other parts and cause corrosion.